Insider Tips From Local Experts

 I start my hike on the wide Dove Valley Trail, an old 4X4 road.
 The rising bulk of Granite Mountain dominates the skyline.
 At 0.3 miles I intersect the Cowpoke Trail.
 This will be my return route.
 Soon Dove Valley dips into a low drainage and begins following a sandy wash.
 A mile from the trailhead, the Coyote Canyon Trail branches off to the left.

 Almost immediately the trail takes on a different character as it enters the shallow canyon.
 Clustered boulders squeeze in around the path and granite walls rise above.
-Coyote Canyon will never be mistaken for the Grand.
+Arizona's Coyote Canyon will never be mistaken for the Grand Canyon.
 It’s a sliver of a canyon, an arroyo with dreams.
 But that intimacy is part of its charm.

 Coyote Canyon body image